michaelkosir/terraform-provider-vaultx/README.md

 ## Decoding a Vault root token

-The `vaultdecode::root_token` function decodes a Vault root token.
+The `root_token` function decodes a Vault root token using the encoded token, one-time password, and its length.

 ```hcl
 output "decoded_root_token" {